SENSEI-insitu/SENSEI/rtd-docs/analysis_adaptors.rst

 AnalysisAdaptor API
 ===================

-Deep dive into the API, template for writing a new adaptor
+Show the API in-line, template for writing a new adaptor